 Only competent Climbers, Riggers or other persons experienced and trained to climb and work on towers shall be employed on the work.
-All personnel attending a BT site must have sufficient understanding of both verbal and written English on the grounds of Health and

-Page 6 TPU 1874A Rev 8 - Revised: July 2018 Review date: July 2020 Owner: Stewart Mardle Safety.
-They must be able to understand this document, terms of any permits and communicate effectively with the BT Supervisor (Clerk Of Works (COW)) on site.
-Anyone under the age of 18 must make themselves known to the BT Supervisor prior to the start of the work in order to assess the levels of supervision and understanding of the tasks being undertaken.
+All personnel attending a BT site must have sufficient understanding of both verbal and written English on the grounds of Health and Safety.
+They must be able to understand this document, terms of any permits and communicate effectively with the BT Representative on site.
+Anyone under the age of 18 must be clearly identified on any permit request so that the correct BT Representative can be sent to site in order to assess the levels of supervision and understanding of the tasks being undertaken.
+In accordance with EUSR, no persons under the age of 18 will be allowed to access the structure.